 Carrying around extra weight can also put unwanted pressure on other spinal structures, like your discs.
 Overweight and obese people are more likely to experience sciatica or lower back pain due to a herniated disc or pinched nerve.

-The complications of weighing in above a healthy weight are pretty bleak, but there’s a glimmer of hope.
-A lot of the conditions listed above can be mitigated by weight loss.
+The complications of weighing in above a healthy weight are pretty bleak, but there’s hope.
+Many of the conditions listed above can be mitigated by weight loss.
 In fact, losing weight can even help prevent some of these conditions altogether.

 A common way to assess a healthy body weight is to calculate your BMI, or Body Mass Index.
-We recommend using the BMI calculator available on cdc.gov to determine if you are in the normal weight range for your height.
+We recommend using this BMI calculator available on the CDC’s website to determine if you are in a healthy weight range for your height.

 In addition to calculating your BMI, there are other physical signs that can help determine whether you are at a healthy weight.
 If you are at an unhealthy weight, you probably suffer from these symptoms: